The 2024 AES New York Student Recording Competition

 Rules & Policies

 Introduction Demonstrate your recording and mixing skills by participating in the AES Student Recording Competition!
 It’s your chance to network, gain professional feedback, and win some great prizes.
 Open to AES Student Members, this competition invites traditional acoustic, studio, and sound for visual media submissions to be assessed by experts.
 We invite students to put their creativity and technical skills on display.
-Presentations and feedback occur at AES Conventions in Europe and the USA, with in-person and hybrid entry options available.
+Presentations and feedback will occur in-person at the 2024 New York AES Convention.
 Please note that a faculty advisor’s endorsement is required, and there can only be two entries per category from each school/college/university.

 Categories